brendan3036/Sushi/readme.md

 # CMPE320 Project - Sush
 **Created by: Kamrin Langan, Brendan Karper.
 Joshua Kellogg**

+*This project was done for an Operating Systems course in the Spring semester of 2020.

 *The following are requirements for sush*

 ## Internal commands